Welcome to #iCANendthetrend

 Tailored Lessons and Opportunities

-Schools can select a one or three session lesson.
-Our 50 minute compiled presentation includes information on the dangers of e-cigarettes, financial and health consequences, what it means for this product to be a trend, how students are targeted through use of flavors, marketing, and social norm perceptions.
+Schools can select a one or three session presentation.
+Our 45 minute compiled presentation includes information on the dangers of e-cigarettes, health and financial consequences, what it means for this product to be a trend, how students are targeted through use of flavors, marketing, and social norm perceptions.
 We also build in refusal skills and share quitting resources tailored for young people.
-Our 3-session presentation covers similar content, but allows for greater opportunity to go a bit more in depth into the content as well as include additional interactive activities.
-This longer session also gives the peer facilitators more time to build rapport with the students and encourage additional conversations about the topic.
+We highly recommend our 3-session presentation, which covers similar content, but allows for greater opportunity to go further in depth and includes additional interactive and skill-building activities.
+This longer session also gives the peer facilitators more time to build connections with the students and encourage additional conversations about the topic.

 - #iCANendthetrend Email: firstname.lastname@example.org